 A company developed a virtual reality platform, including hardware and software.
 Users enter this immersive environment using goggles.
 The goggles present video, audio, and tactile information through vibrating in different patterns.
 Users interact with this immersive environment through the goggles and controllers they hold in their hands.
 The company supports accessibility to the extent it reasonably can.
 For example, information can be presented in multiple formats, such as using audio signals to communicate visually nearing objects.
 It also supports the standard mouse and keyboard interfaces of the operating system and provides a documented API to support other developers in creating custom-made controllers, including assistive technologies.
 Yet the company cannot conform to all accessibility requirements because there are currently no widely recognized techniques for immersive environments.

-How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:

 Example 7.2 - sensory experiences cannot be easily translated

 A tourism agency wants to promote the cultural heritage of its country through an online presence.
 It provides high quality videos and images of nature, monuments, buildings, art works, and other artifacts.
 It also provides sound bites featuring local singers, musicians, and composers.
 It provides alternatives for all this content, including text alternatives for images and other non-text content, captions for audio content, and audio/text descriptions for video content.
 For example, for the image of a popular monument, the tourism agency provides short text alternatives to identify the monument.
 It also provides a longer text alternative to describe its shape, color, and other noticeable characteristics, as well as specific details visible to most users, such as corrosion and shadows.
 In addition to this, the tourism agency voluntarily provides an optional audio track for that particular image, to help convey the mood portrayed by the image.
 Yet despite all these efforts, it is not possible to fully convey the visual experiences from the image to other senses.

-How technical standards might contribute to addressing this situation

-Example provisions that technical standards could define to help address this situation include:

-How accompanying guidance might contribute to addressing this situation

-Example guidance to help address this situation could include:

-How accessibility policies might contribute to addressing this situation

-Example considerations that accessibility policies could adopt to help address this situation:

 Example 7.3 - lack of support by assistive technologies